zeroc-ice/ice-builder-visualstudio/README.md

 | Include Directories | IncludeDirectories                       |
 | Additional Options  | AdditionalOptions                        |

-See [Customizing the Slice to C# Compilation](https://github.com/zeroc-ice/ice-builder-msbuild/blob/master/README.md#customizing-the-slice-to-c-compilation-1) with Ice Builder for MSBuild for a detailed description of these SliceCompile item metadata.
+See [Customizing the Slice to C# Compilation](https://github.com/zeroc-ice/ice-builder-msbuild/blob/master/README.md#customizing-the-slice-to-c-compilation-1) with Ice Builder for MSBuild for further details.

 ## Migration from the Ice Add-in